5 people, including a juvenile, killed in Virginia plane crash, officials say | KRDO

 By Michelle Watson, Sarah Dewberry and Yan Kaner, CNN

-(CNN) — A small plane crash into a wooded area near Virginia’s western border on Sunday, bursting into flames and killing all five people on board, including a juvenile, authorities said.
+(CNN) — A small plane crashed into a wooded area near Virginia’s western border on Sunday, bursting into flames and killing all five people on board, including a juvenile, authorities said.

 The twin-engine IAI Astra 1125 crashed near Ingalls Field Airport in Hot Springs, Virginia, around 3 p.m., the Federal Aviation Administration told CNN.